team-telnyx/telnyx-webrtc-android/README.md

  * @property sipCallerIDName The user's chosen Caller ID Name
  * @property sipCallerIDNumber The user's Caller ID Number
  * @property fcmToken The user's Firebase Cloud Messaging device ID
- * @property ringtone The integer raw value of the audio file to use as a ringtone
+ * @property ringtone The integer raw value or uri of the audio file to use as a ringtone.
+Supports only raw file or uri
  * @property ringBackTone The integer raw value of the audio file to use as a ringback tone
  * @property logLevel The log level that the SDK should use - default value is none.
  * @property autoReconnect whether or not to reattempt (3 times) the login in the instance of a failure to connect and register to the gateway with valid credentials